 Natural HR chose this topic to help you drive productivity, profitability, and job satisfaction, which ultimately helps with staff retention within your business.

-Why is Emotional Intelligence important?
+Why is Emotional Intelligence important in HR?

 Emotional intelligence refers to the ability to understand, use, and manage your own emotions in positive ways to relieve stress, communicate effectively, empathise with others, overcome challenges and defuse conflict.